shtse8/FireSchema/memory-bank/activeContext.md

   - Fields marked with `x-read-only` are now excluded from the generated `set<FieldName>` methods in the `...UpdateBuilder` class.
   - Verified generated code passes `dart analyze`.
 Steps:**
+- **Dart Runtime Default Value Testing:**
+  - Simplified `applyDefaults` logic in `BaseCollectionRef` to handle non-serverTimestamp defaults (primitives, lists, maps) uniformly.
+  - Added unit tests to `base_collection_ref_test.dart` to verify that default values for List and Map types defined in the schema are correctly applied when the corresponding field is missing in the input data.
+  - Confirmed all Dart runtime tests pass.

 - **CI/CD:** Automated publishing workflow via GitHub Actions is set up, debugged, and functional for tags matching `v*.*.*`.
 Requires `NPM_TOKEN`